 Admissions

 The Chaplain Training Academy (CTA) values the inherent worth and dignity of all persons and welcomes any student who desires to increase their knowledge, skills, and abilities as a professional chaplain in any chaplaincy setting.
-CTA does not discriminate or make explicit references of a discriminatory nature based on race, gender identity, and expression, ethnicity, religion, age, socioeconomic status, sexual orientation, disability, or status as a veteran.
+CTA does not discriminate or make explicit references of a discriminatory nature based on race, gender, ethnicity, religion, age, socioeconomic status, sex, disability, or status as a veteran.

 CTA instructors understand the religiously and culturally diverse, pluralistic nature and setting of chaplaincy.
 CTA instructors will respect the views and beliefs of students who come from faith traditions that are different from their own while fostering tolerance, sensitivity, understanding, and mutual respect.